grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 ![Registry_TCP80](/images/Registry_TCP80.png)

-BUT TCP443, as mentioned above gave us the certificate information, and a blank page:
+BUT TCP443, as mentioned above, it gave us the certificate information, and a blank page:

 ![Registry_TCP443](/images/Registry_TCP443.png)